junwatu/grid-sound-ambient/blogs/README.md

 `;
 ```

-This system prompt direct the behaviour of the model AI to create a music brief with pre-defined data structure using decision rules.
-If you want to enhance this project, this is the crucial part where you can adjust the decision rules to your requirement.
+This system prompts the behaviour of the model AI to create a music brief with a pre-defined data structure using decision rules.
+If you want to enhance this project, this is the crucial part where you can adjust the decision rules to your requirements.

 ### Music Prompt

-The music prompt is generated using `generateMusicPrompt(musicBrief)` function.
-This function will call OpenAI model gpt-5-mini to generate music prompt based on the music brief input.
+The music prompt is generated using the `generateMusicPrompt(musicBrief)` function.
+This function will call the OpenAI model gpt-5-mini to generate a music prompt based on the music brief input.

 ```ts